 Use Ecosia instead of Google when searching and you plant a tree with every search.

 Install Give as You Live to give a percentage of your online purchases to your chosen charity – it doesn’t cost you anymore and most major sites are signed up to it.
+Also, use AmazonSmile for all your Amazon shopping.
+It costs you no more and you still benefit from all their online deals but you can nominate One Community to get a percentage the purchase from Amazon.

 You can shop more ethically with the help of websites like Ethical Consumer.
 Of course it is always best to shop local and shop with independent retailers rather than chain stores as more of your money gets put back into the local economy that way.
 The things we buy for infants are often the most wasteful, with toys getting played with once and then thrown away.
 There are sites such as Babipur which create more sustainable toys to reduce the impact on the environment at production level, and of course remember to donate unwanted toys rather than throwing them in the trash.
 It is important we educate the next generation on how to be more sustainable too.